refeco/Blockchain-Ethereum-Keystore/README.md

 # OVERVIEW

-This module offers comprehensive Ethereum wallet management utilities.
+This module provides a collection of Ethereum wallet management utilities.

 Core functionalities: